dherrendoerfer/TOI_Firmware/README.md

 Version History
 ---------------
+2016/02/01 no version     - update ESP8266 functions
+                          - fix to make the ESP8266 become more stable
+                          - added watchdog functions

 2015/02/02 no version     - rewrite handler functions
                           - fix to make the ESP8266 become more stable
                           - added lots of ESP8266 functions